xenondevs/Docs/docs/nova/addon/worldgen/features/features.md

 ### 3. Placed Feature

-A placed feature determines where the configured feature will be placed.
+A placed feature determines where and how a configured feature will be placed.
 You can create placed feature files in the `data/worldgen/placed_feature` directory.
-You can find more information on the [Placed Feature](./placed-feature.md) page.
+You can find more information on the [Placed Feature](placed-feature.md) page.

 ## Using Features